|Lucky Horse Shoe courtesy of www.indepthinfo.com|

 Henney,William and young Elizabeth set up home in Deans Road Wednesfield.
 I hope that they enjoyed a decent quality of life for a while as disaster was about to strike for Henney once again.
 Towards the end of April 1872 young Elizabeth developed flu like symptoms and then began vomiting.
 Shortly afterwards the tell tale spots of smallpox erupted on her skin and in her mouth.
 She would have been highly contagious at this time as Henney would know from her previous experience of this disease.
 Henney must have been distraught to see her second child fighting for her life but I have questions for Henney.
 In 1867 vaccination against smallpox had been made virtually (the act ‘required’) compulsory for all children within 3 months of birth and was free.
 If parents failed to get their child vaccinated then the Registrar was required to deliver a notice of vaccination and if this was ignored then the parents were liable to a summary conviction and a fine of 20/-.
 Henney wasn't stupid, she could read, she knew how devastating the disease could be having lost Lewis and yet Elizabeth, just two years old, died after suffering from smallpox for 12 days.
 William who had been present when his step daughter died registered her death on the very day of the event.

 At some point towards the end of 1885, William hurt his leg and he developed a fever.
 On 21st January 1886 Henney became a widow for the second time when William died and was buried in the cemetery by Aldridge church.
-He was nearly 50 years old, whilst Henney was now approaching 37 and had four children to feed and clothe including a babe who was yet to celebrate his second birthday.
+He was nearly 50 years old, whilst Henney was now approaching 37 and had five children to feed and clothe including a babe who was yet to celebrate his second birthday.
 Times were desperate and needs must to evade the workhouse but Henney was living in a small conservative village where everyone did know everyone and transgressions would be noticed and remarked upon.